1ToolsDev/1Tools-Ai/README.md

 > 1Tools Ai is designed with advanced obfuscation techniques to reduce risks, but no software is 100% undetectable.
 Use it at your own risk.

 **2. Is the program open-source?**
-> No, the source code of 1Tools Ai is private to avoid abuse and ensure better security.
+> Yeah, because to create this Aimbot, we use the source code of Aimmy, but we improved it like never before so maybe it's your turn!

 **3. What if the aimbot isn't working?**
 > Ensure that your game is in borderless windowed mode and that all prerequisites are installed or join our discord [Discord](https://discord.gg/7kjKeFnRFX).